Why is Prodigy ages 13+ only? Don't you care about kids?

 We do not allow any outside food or drink inside Prodigy.
 We have NON-ALCOHOLIC drinks like soft drinks, energy drinks, flavored seltzers and water.
 We also have small, dry-type snacks.
 We will never plan on having alcoholic beverage served here.
-There is a wonderful bar upstairs at Eastworks called the Hideaway Lounge.
-There are breweries as well out back of the mills and with your handstamp you can return anytime that day or night until close.

 Is the atmosphere dark with blinking lights?
 Is the music loud?

 The minigolf course does have concert style lighting illuminating each hole and the lights do change frequently.
 There are blacklights used so we would definitely say it's a dark environment as far as lighting.
 We wouldn't classify it as 'blinking' or 'strobing,' but the lights do fade and change often.
 There are also disco balls that rotate slowly.
 But, over the gametables and table sports are bright lights to see your game appropriately.
 The video game areas are dark so you can see the TVs nicely, but the floors are lit up around the gaming areas.
 The music is not loud, but can be heard well.
 You can have a nice conversation at any time.
 The music can't be heard well from the video gaming areas, though, so you can concentrate on your game nicely.

 Are you hiring?
 I'd love to work there!

 The Prodigy team is small, so I don't have much need for additional assistance.
 Plus...
 I love to work so I do a lot of everything myself.
 I've also only hired people that I've gotten to know through Prodigy as customers.
 Our community is great here.
 Come meet us and just see what happens because life can be crazy sometimes.
 You never know...

 Do you sell/buy games and systems?
 Do you take donations?